Our Understanding Paternal Mental Health training works towards the following outcomes:

 In this blog, FNS hears from dads who have suffered postnatal depression - and turns the spotlight on a relatively common condition that still carries a stigma.

 Fathers Network Scotland and the Fatherhood Institute surveyed almost 2,000 new fathers from across the UK including 564 in Scotland.
 Although almost all of the new fathers were present in maternity services at each stage, our research shows that large numbers felt ignored before, during, and after the birth of their child, even though their involvement is central to infant and maternal well-being and is desired by mothers.
-The 'How Are You Dad?' training encourages and supports perinatal practitioners to better engage with dads.
+The 'Understanding Paternal Mental Health' training encourages and supports perinatal practitioners to better engage with dads.

 What to Expect